7 Tactics to Drive Traffic to Your Tradeshow Booth: The Best Advice From Industry Leaders

 We’ve said it before and we’ll say it again: Lighting is everything.

 Typically, tradeshow hall lighting is a lot like movie-theater bathroom lighting: everyone and everything looks bad.
 Luckily, there are ways to fix that.
 Sean Roberts, a global strategist in the event and tradeshow industry (and good friend of ours) says that in order to create an inviting booth, consider what you’d like to illuminate, and find the right kind of lighting to do the job.
 Lighted display cases can add accent or drama to your product, and lamps or floor lighting can create an inviting effect.

 Walk the floor before you set up shop.

 Most trade show and event organizers give you some say in your booth location.
 There are competing wisdoms out there, as some would recommend vying for a spot by a big vendor likely to draw a crowd, while others swear by a booth near the food court or facilities.
 Roberts suggests attending the show the year before to scope out the event set up, and take notes on where people are migrating to, what doors they’re entering, and what locations are drawing the most attention.
 According to Roberts, in large spaces like trade show halls or malls, people typically start by moving right, or towards something big and bold up front.

 The experts all agree: Except in the rarest of cases, booth traffic doesn’t happen by accident.
+Properly planning your trade show booth is critical.
 As you prepare for your fall trade shows and events, consider which of these booth traffic-boosters will bring up your ROI and help you meet your marketing and sales goals for the year and beyond.

 - Choosing a selection results in a full page refresh.